God of War: Ascension: Combat

-Kratos' main weapon is the Blades of Chaos, a pair of short swords attached to chains that are wrapped around his wrists and forearms.
+Kratos' main weapons are the Blades of Chaos, a pair of short swords attached to chains that are wrapped around his wrists and forearms.
 In gameplay, the blades can be swung offensively in various maneuvers.
 Introduced in Ascension is a weapons mechanic called the World Weapon system and it allows Kratos to pick up weapons scattered throughout game locations or to take them from defeated foes, and to use these for a limited time.
 There are five World Weapons (sword, club, javelin, sling, shield) that can be collected randomly, although Kratos may possess only one at any time.
 When a World Weapon is not equipped, Kratos may punch or kick foes as part of the reworked combat system.
 Another mechanic introduced is that Kratos can tether enemies, referred to as grappling; he can hold an enemy in place with one blade while he attacks other enemies with the other blade, and he can throw the tethered enemy.

 Four magical disciplines are acquired, including the Fire of Ares, the Ice of Poseidon, the Lightning of Zeus, and the Soul of Hades, which, depending on the magic equipped, imbues the Blades of Chaos with that elemental property.
 For example, the Soul of Hades imbues the Blades with purple flames and can unleash souls of the Underworld to briefly attack enemies.
 The Ice of Poseidon also enables Kratos to breathe underwater, a necessary ability as substantial time is spent there.
 The Rage ability called Rage of the Gods that was featured in previous games is included, but in this game, its meter is filled by landing attacks on enemies and the ability is automatically activated once the meter has reached maximum capacity.
 It remains activated until Kratos is attacked or stops attacking for an extended period of time, after which, the meter must be refilled.
 The Rage ability is also affected by the magic equipped, allowing Kratos to use different Rage attacks, such as the lightning-based Rage of Zeus.